Arcadia-Science/long_time_e_coli_experiment/README.md

 - `popgen_analyses.smk`:
 This workflow generates some pop-gen visualizations such as a site-frequency spectrum and also constructs phylogenetic trees
 - `genomic_prediction.smk`:
-This workflow runs genomic prediction using GEMMA
+This workflow runs genomic prediction/GWAS using GEMMA
-- `WIP`:
+- `genomic_prediction_post_hoc`:
-  This workflow runs post-hoc genomic prediction analyses
+  This workflow runs exploratory post-hoc genomic prediction analyses

 ## Directory Structure